Frequently Asked Questions

 Why is the program three years in length?

-It is important for our applicants to understand that the program does not spread out a typical two year PA curriculum over three years.
-We have a very rigorous three year curriculum with some semesters requiring 21 credits.
+It is important for our applicants to understand that the program does not spread out a typical two-year PA curriculum over three years.
+We have a very rigorous three year curriculum with some semesters requiring 22 credits.
 Our program offers extensive basic science coursework over the first year which we believe prepares our graduates well for clinical practice.
-Other reason for our length include longer rotations and vacation time during both the didactic and clinical phases.
+Another reason for our length includes longer rotations for some specialties and vacation time during both the didactic and clinical phases.

-Do you accept applications from individuals with medical degrees outside the US (International Medical Graduates) and is there an accelerated curriculum for such individuals?
+Do you accept applications from individuals with medical degrees outside the US (Foreign Medical Graduates) and is there an accelerated curriculum for such individuals?

 The program is pleased to consider such applicants who should expect to complete the entire three-year curriculum.
 The application process is the same regardless of prior academic or work experience.